JerryCaojh/JerryCaojh/README.md

 **Basic Information**

 Hello!
 I am Jiahao Cao and you can call me Jerry.
-I am currently a student at Rectory School '24 in north-east Connecticut.
+I am currently a student at Rectory School '24 in northeast Connecticut.
 Before that starting in 2022, I studied at Shanghai United International School until 7th grade.

 **I am learning**
 - Latin